FionaMacNeill/researchportfolio/content/authors/fiona/_index.md

 role: Researcher, Designer, Technologist

 # Short bio (displayed in user profile at end of posts)
-bio: Knowhow for learning and change
+bio: Knowhow for tech, learning, and change

 # Interests to show in About widget
 interests:
-- Sustainability
+- Digital Sustainability
 - Data Analysis, LLMs (AI)
-- Human-centred systems & services
+- UX for humans, systems, & services
+- Lifelong fixer of broken tech and assumptions

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons